 - An applicant has had a mortgage loan originator license revoked in any governmental jurisdiction unless there was a subsequent formal vacation of the revocation.

-- The applicant has been convicted of, or pled guilty or nolo contendere to a felony in a domestic, foreign or military court during the 7 year period preceding the date of the application; or at any time preceding the date of application if such felony involved an act of fraud, dishonesty or a breach of trust or money laundering.
+- The applicant has been convicted of, or pled guilty or nolo contendere to a felony in a domestic, foreign or military court during the seven-year period preceding the date of the application, or at any time preceding the date of application if such felony involved an act of fraud, dishonesty or a breach of trust or money laundering.

 - A showing that the individual is not financially responsible by showing a disregard in the management of his or her own financial condition.
-This may include: current outstanding judgments, except for medical expenses, current outstanding tax liens or other government liens and filings, foreclosures within the past 3 years or a pattern of seriously delinquent accounts within the past 3 years.
+This may include: current outstanding judgments, except for medical expenses, current outstanding tax liens or other government liens and filings, foreclosures within the past three years or a pattern of seriously delinquent accounts within the past three years.